 - Hemorrhoids.
 Oh, of all the things pregnant women contend with, this one can really send you over the edge.
 Increased blood supply, pressure on the perineum and anus and constipation (another side effect of pregnancy) can cause hemorrhoids.
 Preventing constipation that leads to strain during bowel movements is the best way to prevent hemorrhoids.
 Eat plenty of high-fiber foods, bran whole-grains and fruits.
 Sitz baths can help as can sitting on a rubber ring.
 Preparation H is safe to use.

 - Urinary tract and yeast infections.
 You may have more frequent urinary tract and yeast infections while you’re pregnant.
 Keep hydrated and drink cranberry juice every day if you are prone to urinary tract infections.
 Good hygiene and 100% cotton underwear will help to prevent yeast infections.
 Urinating after sex will also help to keep vaginal flora and fauna in balance.
-Call your midwife or OB/GYN if you suspect you have an infection.
+Call your OB/GYN if you suspect you have an infection.

 - Bleeding gums and noses.
 You may find that your gums and nose are more susceptible to bleeding.
 Visit your dentist early in your pregnancy and then brush and floss gently.
 Try using a toothpaste designed for sensitive teeth and gums.
 If nosebleeds are frequent, avoid nasal sprays and overly conditioned air, which can dry out the nasal passages.
 During a bleed, tilt the head down and pinch the bridge of the nose where the cartilage meets the bone for 10 to 15 minutes.
 Use it as an opportunity to get those feet up (always look on the bright side, right?).